BT Group plc – Annual report – 31 March 2026

 Revenue from contracts with customers in scope of IFRS 15

-The table below summarises the performance obligations we have identified for our major service lines and provides information on the timing of when they are satisfied and the related revenue recognition policy.
-Also detailed in this note is revenue expected to be recognised in future periods for contracts in place at 31 March 2025 that contain unsatisfied performance obligations.
+The table below summarises the key performance obligations across our major service lines, including the timing of when they are satisfied and the associated revenue‑recognition policy.
+This note also provides information on revenue expected to be recognised in future periods in relation to unsatisfied performance obligations for contracts in place at 31 March 2026.

 We recognise revenue based on the relative standalone selling price of each performance obligation.
 Determining the standalone selling price often requires judgement and may be derived from regulated prices, list prices, a cost-plus derived price or the price of similar products when sold on a standalone basis by BT or a competitor.
 In some cases it may be appropriate to use the contract price when this represents a bespoke price that would be the same for a similar customer in a similar circumstance.